North Carolina Medical Malpractice Laws & Statutory Rules

 Expert Medical Witnesses In North Carolina

-The first rule requires the injured person to employ the services of at least one qualified expert medical witness.
-In a sworn affidavit filed with the court, the expert must swear under oath that he or she has reviewed the injured person's medical records and is prepared to testify that the medical care the injured person received fell below the accepted standard of care and amounted to medical negligence.
+The first rule requires the injured person to have at least one qualified expert medical witness.
+In a sworn affidavit filed with the court, the expert must swear under oath that:

 Burden of Proof In North Carolina Medical Malpractice Cases

-The second evidentiary rule applies to the burden of proof in medical malpractice cases.
+The second rule applies to the burden of proof in medical malpractice cases.
 In most cases, an injured patient must prove "by the greater weight of the evidence" (meaning that it was more likely than not) that the health care provider's failure to meet the standard of care caused the patient's injuries.

 Getting Help With a North Carolina Medical Malpractice Case